Microsoft SharePoint StyleBook

 The Choose StyleBook page displays all the StyleBooks available for your use in NetScaler MAS.

-Note: In NetScaler MA Service, navigate to Applications > Configurations > StyleBooks.
+Note: In NetScaler MAS, navigate to Applications > Configurations > StyleBooks.
 Scroll down to find the Microsoft SharePoint 2016 StyleBook.
 In the Microsoft SharePoint 2016 StyleBook panel, click Create Configuration.

 The StyleBook opens as a user interface form on which you can enter the values for all the parameters defined in this StyleBook.